OzzieMerc/GatewarePuppet/README.md

 # Gateware Puppet

 The Gateware Puppet is a toy that can be manipulated using a controller.
 You can change expression on the puppet's face by individually controlling the puppets eyes, eyebrows, eyelids, mouth, and face color.
-This project was created to demonstrate some of the features I worked on for version 1.2a of the [Gateware](https://gitlab.com/gateware-development/gateware/-/releases) middleware.
+This project was created to demonstrate some of the features I worked on for version 1.2a of the [Gateware](https://gitlab.com/gateware-development/gateware/-/releases) game development tool.

-### The features demonstrated include:
+### The features demonstrated that I added to Gateware:
 - Xbox One controller support for Mac and Linux.
 - PS4 controller support for Mac and Linux.
 - Dynamic icon setting at runtime.
 - Turning off user window resizing.
 - Stability improvements with controller connections on Windows and Linux.
+- Distinction of controller connection type on Mac and Linux.
-- Wireless controller detection and input mappings on Mac and Linux.
+- Wireless controller input mappings on Mac and Linux.

 ## Platforms Supported
-This project has been tested on Windows with Visual Studio 2019.
+- Windows with Visual Studio 2019.
+- Linux with CodeLite 13.0.

 ## Controllers Supported
 The project uses Gateware's GController library and therefore supports the same controllers supported by that library.